goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/1.7-parallel-jobs/README.md

 allow us to take control over what job is executed on which node, so let’s use them.

-To make it easier to spot where the jobs where run let’s first empty the jobs history.
+To make it easier to spot where the jobs were run, let’s first empty the jobs history.
 This can be done using **awx-manage** on one of the Tower instances.
 From your control node SSH into one of the Tower hosts and as `root` run the command: